 Robert is currently the historical consultant to the award-winning Netflix series The Crown.
-He wrote The Official Companion to The Crown in 2017 and Volume 2 (covering Seasons 2 and 3) will be released on Tuesday, November 19, 2019.
+He wrote The Official Companion to The Crown in 2017 and published Volume 2 (covering Seasons 2 and 3) in November 2019.

 The Kingdom, a study of Saudi Arabia published in 1981, is similarly acknowledged as required reading for businessmen, diplomats and students all over the world when traveling to or studying the subject of Saudi Arabia.
 To research The Kingdom, Robert took his family to live for eighteen months beside the Red Sea in Jeddah.
 Going out into the desert, this was when Robert earned his title as the “method actor” of contemporary biographers.
 In March 1984 Robert Lacey took his family to live in Detroit, Michigan, to write Ford: the Men and the Machine, a best seller on both sides of the Atlantic which formed the basis for the TV mini-series of the same title, starring Cliff Robertson.